waveess/advice/README.md

 # <h1><a href = "https://wizardly-noether-2fef9a.netlify.app">Random Quote Generator</h1>
+   A React random quote generator App.
+It uses React on the front end and makes get requests to Advice Slip JSON API.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).